w3c/pronunciation/docs/explainer.md

 Correct pronunciation is also important in the context of language learning.

-In practice, the ecosystem of devices used in classrooms is broad, and each vendor generally provides their own text to speech engines.
-Ensuring consistent spoken presenation across devices is a real problem, and for many educational assessment vendors, necessitates non-interoperable hacks to tune pronunciation, which itself can introduce new problems, such as inconsistent represnetation of text across speech and braille.
+In practice, the ecosystem of devices used in classrooms is broad, and each vendor generally provides their own text to speech engines for their platform.
+Ensuring consistent spoken presenation across devices is a very real problem, and challenge.
+For many educational assessment vendors, the problem necessitates non-interoperable hacks to tune pronunciation and other presetnations features, such as pausing, which itself can introduce new problems, such as inconsistent represnetation of text across speech and braille.

-It could be argued that continual improvements through machine learning, for example, will improve the quality of synthesized speech, but waiting for a robust solution that may not fully address our concerns is risky when an authorable, declarative approach may be within reach (and wouldn't preclude or conflict with continual improvement in TTS).
+It could be argued that continual advances in machine learning will improve the quality of synthesized speech, reducing the need for the proposal.
+Waiting for a robust solution that will likely still not fully address our concerns is risky, especially when an authorable, declarative approach may be within reach (and wouldn't preclude or conflict with continual improvement in TTS technology).

 The current situation is: